 When not to hire

-• Trips of one or two days — the rental day rate plus parking plus insurance outweighs the freedom for a short stay.
+• Trips of one or two days — the day rate plus parking plus insurance outweighs the freedom.

-• Las Fallas week — the city is closed to cars; a hire car becomes a parking problem with no upside.
+• Las Fallas week (mid-March) — large parts of the city are closed to cars; a hire car becomes a parking problem with no upside.

 2026 price guidance